Istanbul Food Tour

 Beginning with a selection of specialties in a timeless neighborhood lokanta, we’ll visit a pickle-maker and other artisans.
 Winding our way through the district’s atmospheric side streets, there will be specialties from across the country, ranging from the far Northeast on the Black Sea to the distinct cuisine of Hatay in the Southeast.
-We’ll visit a hidden Armenian church inside a fish market between samplings at street vendors and fishmongers, followed by a full lunch and, finally, the best Turkish coffee in the city.
-Depending on the day and what the walk comes across, there will be several other culinary surprises along the way, all of them telling the fascinating tale of what is perhaps Istanbul’s most iconic neighborhood
+We’ll visit a hidden Armenian church inside a bustling fish market between samplings at street vendors fishmongers and grill joints and, finally, the we’ll treat ourselves to the best Turkish coffee in the city.
+Depending on the day and what the walk comes across, there will be several other culinary surprises along the way, all of them telling the fascinating tale of what is perhaps Istanbul’s most iconic neighborhood.

+What is included in the fee?
 In addition to your Culinary Backstreets guide, all food consumed on the walk – almost a dozen different edible specialties – are included in the price.

+Why is the Culinary Backstreets tour more expensive than some other walking tours?
 Our approach is different than most tour companies.
 Each of our culinary walks is the outcome of considerable research.
 We work with academics in the field and our own team of experienced professionals – both guides and local journalists.
 Our ongoing publishing of articles, from restaurant reviews to features about the intersection of food and culture, constantly feeds new material into the culinary walks, so they evolve and constantly improve.
 Though costly, we believe that this is how to create the quality experiences we strive for.

 We practice honest tourism and would never accept a free lunch or any sort of commission.
 On the contrary, we are proud to know that the money spent during the culinary walk goes to support businesses that we believe in, helping to preserve the social and cultural fabric of the cities we love so dearly.